Ready to rumble?

 Again, what’s the difference?
 Aren’t you borrowing against your house, either way?

-This is another one of the most compelling “Crush Your Mortgage” arguments I’ve ever heard.
+This is one of the most compelling “Crush Your Mortgage” arguments I’ve heard.

 Actually, it’s a great litmus test.
-Would I be willing to borrow a HELOC and use that money to buy more rental properties?
+Would I be willing to borrow against home equity and use that money to buy more rental properties?
 You betcha.
 Absolutely.
 In fact, that’s how we bought House #4.

-But would I be willing to borrow a HELOC and give it to Wall Street?
+But would I be willing to borrow against home equity and give it to Wall Street?
 Hahahaha … No.

 Which fighter wins the round?
 “Crush Your Mortgage” vs. “Keep Your Mortgage”?